3D variational autoencoder for fingerprinting microstructure volume elements: Results

 The latent space constructed by a VAE is a continuous space, provided that it has been suitably regularised.
 To visually confirm this continuity, paths through the space can be plotted.
 Here, we consider a linear path with $N$ equispaced samples along the path.
 Given two fingerprints, $z_1$ and $z_2$, the $N$ fingerprints ($z_n, n = 1, ..., N$) along the linear path are given by

 The $z_n$ can be passed through the trained decoder to reconstruct the microstructures, $\hat{x}$, along the path.
-Figure~\ref{fig:linear_path} shows an example of such a path with $N = 8$.
-This shows a smooth transition between each microstructure along the path, visually confirming the continuity of the latent space.
+Figure~\ref{fig:linear_path} shows an example of such a path between two volume elements in the test dataset that were not seen during training, with $N = 8$.
+The images shown are slices through the centre of each 3D reconstruction and show a smooth transition between each microstructure along the path, visually confirming the continuity of the latent space.
 Continuity in the latent space is a desirable property for downstream tasks, such as parameterising effective VE properties by their fingerprint, since it guarantees smooth property mappings.
+In some cases along the path shown in Figure~\ref{fig:linear_path}, there appears to be some discontinuities with individual grains suddenly switching orientation.
+This is due to the step size taken between reconstructions in the latent space (smaller steps yields smoother transformations).
+To verify this, we have plotted a path with a finer step size for one of these cases, which shows that the change in orientation exhibits smooth transition by engulfing the original grain, rather than there being a sudden rotation in the orientation space.